About This Course

 Trainee posts are funded by the Health Education and Improvement Wales (HEIW), who will also pay the university fees.
 There are currently fourteen training places per annum.

-Due to funding regulations and restrictions of Health Education and Improvement Wales (HEIW), we cannot accept applications that do not qualify for home-fee status (Please consult the fee status form).
+Due to funding regulations and restrictions of Health Education and Improvement Wales (HEIW), we cannot accept applications from candidates who do not have the EU Settlement Scheme (settled and pre-settled status) or Settled/Indefinite Leave to Remain (ILR) in the UK.

 You can also find information about fee status regulations on the UKCISA website.